-This wasn’t the Hamptons, and it wasn’t Beverly Hills either.
-In fact, it may have been closer to the Beverly Hillbillies.
-Pigeon Forge, Tennessee, home to Dolly Parton’s Dollywood theme park, dozens of other country-coated attractions, and one of the largest centers of outlet shopping below the Mason-Dixon line, has become a huge vacation destination for families from all over the southeastern United States.
+Home to Dolly Parton’s Dollywood theme park, Pigeon Forge, Tennessee boasts dozens of other country-coated attractions and one of the largest centers of outlet shopping below the Mason-Dixon line, making it a huge vacation destination for the southeastern United States.

 First settled late in the 18th century by mountaineers from the Carolinas, Pigeon Forge has always been closely tied to its rolling, towering next-door neighbor, the Great Smoky Mountains.
 President Coolidge created America’s most visited national park, Great Smoky Mountains National Park and ever since 1926, travelers have been coming through Pigeon Forge as a means of gaining access to the beautiful land preserve, which lies just a few miles outside of town.

-When tourism in the region really began booming about 30 years ago, Pigeon Forge took on a life all its own.
+When tourism in the region really began booming in the 70s, Pigeon Forge took on a life all its own.
 And what a life.
 Down-home country flavor is what it’s all about, and a glitzy, airbrushed, neon-lit blanket is thrown proudly over all of it.
-But after scraping just below the somewhat tacky surface of Pigeon Forge, I discovered a thriving respect for simple living, good times, patriotism, and a refreshing sense of Americana.
+But after scraping just below the surface of Pigeon Forge, I discovered a thriving respect for simple living, good times, patriotism and a refreshing sense of Americana.

 Lined with water slides, go-cart tracks, arcades, and souvenir stands, there is plenty of mindless fun to keep the kids amused for awhile.
 Weekends, the real spectacle sets in.
 Locals from all over the county drive in on the Parkway, pull off and park on the shoulder, bring out folding chairs (and maybe a grill) and simply sit and watch the traffic pass.
 It’s quite a scene.
 Many folks arrive in beautifully maintained classic cars, and participate in the car shows that are often organized by the town.
 But classic cars or not, this seemed to be a weekly ritual that would never skip a beat.